gardener/landscapercli/docs/reference/landscaper-cli_installations_inspect.md

 ```
   -h, --help                help for inspect
-      --kubeconfig string   path to the kubeconfig of the cluster
+      --kubeconfig string   path to the kubeconfig for the cluster.
+Required if the cluster is not the same as the current-context of kubectl.
   -n, --namespace string    namespace of the installation.
 Required if --kubeconfig is used.
-  -j, --ojson               output in json format
+  -j, --ojson               output in json format.
-  -y, --oyaml               output in yaml format
+  -y, --oyaml               output in yaml format.
-  -d, --show-details        show detailed information about installations, executions and deployitems
+  -d, --show-details        show detailed information about installations, executions and deployitems.
+Similar to kubectl describe installation installation-name.
-  -e, --show-executions     show the executions in the tree
+  -e, --show-executions     show the executions in the tree.
+By default, the executions are not shown.
-  -f, --show-failed         show only failed items
+  -f, --show-failed         show only items that are in phase 'Failed'.
+It also prints parent elements to the failed items.
 ```

 ### Options inherited from parent commands